Columbia University Protests: Updates

 Columbia Requiring Remote Option for Final Exams

-Students at Columbia's Morningside campus have the option to take their final course assessments — including exams, presentations, and projects — remotely, according to an April 24 update from the university.
+Students at Columbia’s Morningside campus had the option to take their final course assessments — including exams, presentations, and projects — remotely, according to an April 24 update from the university.

 “We know this is a challenging time on many fronts, but the safety and well-being of our students and community is paramount,” Provost Angelina Olinto wrote in the announcement.
 “We are grateful for all of your efforts and understanding.”

-Classes that can't adapt to a remote final assessment should "provide other accommodations generously to students who have requested support for virtual assessment."
+Classes that couldn’t adapt to a remote final assessment provided “other accommodations generously to students who have requested support for virtual assessment.”

 Pro-Palestine Protests Spread to College Campuses Across U.S.

-Since Columbia students established their encampment on April 17, pro-Palestine protests have spread to college campuses across the country with demonstrators being arrested April 24 in Texas, California, and Massachusetts.
+After Columbia students established their encampment on April 17, pro-Palestine protests spread to college campuses across the country with demonstrators being arrested April 24 in Texas, California, and Massachusetts.

 In Texas, state troopers in riot gear broke up a protest at the University of Texas at Austin that organizers, including university faculty, said was meant to be an educational event.
 The Texas Department of Public Safety, which said it was called in by the university and Gov. Greg Abbott, confirmed that 34 people had been arrested.